mvndaai/ctxerrhelper/README.md

 Helper packages to integrate with [ctxerr](https://github.com/mvndaai/ctxerr)

-Each package has its own `go.mod` file to avoid importing unwanted package dependencies
+Each package has its own `go.mod` file to avoid importing unwanted package dependencies.
+Use `go work use ./<dir>` to add a new one and `go work sync` to update.

 | Package  | Integration | |